Coach Pitch "High A" Rules

 - Helmets cannot be removed during play.
 After a warning the player can be removed for unsportsmanlike conduct.
 (LL Rule 1.16)

-- All male players must wear athletic supporters while playing and are required to wear protective cups while playing catcher.
-(LL Rule 1.17)
+- All male players must wear athletic supporters while playing and are required to wear a metal, fibre or plastic type protective while playing catcher.
+(LL Rule 1.17).
+MCLL strongly encourages all male players to wear protective cups regardless of position.

 - All catching masks must be outfitted with a “dangling” type throat protector” (LL Rule 1.17)

 - Shoes with metal spikes or cleats are not permitted.
 Shoes with molded cleats are permissible.
 (LL Rule 1.11.h)

-- Home team will occupy the 1st base dugout and bench area (Local Rule)
+- Home team will occupy the 1st base dugout and bench area.

 - Each game shall consist of six (6) innings.
 (LL Rule 4.10a)